-Department Faculty: Professors: Herminio Martinez; Associate Professors: Russell P. Bradshaw, Serigne M. Gningue, Margo DelliCarpini; Assistant Professors: Orlando Alonso, Gillian Bayne, Cecelia Cutler, Margo Dellicarpini, David Fletcher, Amanda Gulla, Immaculee Harushimana, David Hyman, Wesley Pitts, Joye Smith-Munson; College Laboratory Technician: Joi Jones
+Department Faculty: Professors Herminio Martinez; Associate Professors: Russell P. Bradshaw, Serigne M. Gningue; Assistant Professors: Orlando Alonso, Gillian Bayne, Cecelia Cutler, David Fletcher, Amanda Gulla, Immaculee Harushimana, David Hyman, Wesley Pitts, Joye Smith-Munson; College Laboratory Technician: Joi Jones

 Coordinators (Carman Hall, Room B29): Social Studies Education; Gillian Bayne and Wesley Pitts, Science Education; David Fletcher, Undergraduate Coordinator; Amanda Gulla, English Education; Margo Dellicarpini, Bilingual Education and Teaching English to Speakers of Other Languages (TESOL.); Joye Smith, Foreign Language Education; Serigne Gningue and Stanley F. Taback, Mathematics Education